data2health/contributor-attribution-model/docs/source/info_model/classes/agent.rst

 **Definition:** A group of agents (typically persons) structured and managed to achieve a common goal.

 **Description and Use:**

+* Organization is a **concrete sublass of Agent**.
+It can be instantiated in the data, and inherits from its abstract parent Agent class.
+But at present the CAM does not define additional organization-specific attributes.
 * Organizations as defined here may include and group of individuals organized around a shared task or goal, including companies, academic interest groups, consortia, charitable foundations, formal research collaborations.
 A group does not have to be formally recognized as an organization to be treated as such in the CDM.
 * An organization can collectively be credited as making a contribution when it directly or indirectly supports the creation or modification of an artifact, e.g. through funding, defining, directing the work, and/or through its members performing the work.